rombrew/phobia/doc/TroubleShooting.md

 ## Internal PMC codes

 `PM_ERROR_ZERO_DRIFT_FAULT` - Zero drift of current sensor is above the fault threshold.
-This may happen if current sensing circuit is damaged.
+This may happen if current sensing circuit is broken.

 `PM_ERROR_NO_MOTOR_CONNECTED` - Power stages are ok but no machine detected at the output terminals.
 Ignore this error if you know that.